 Publix is also among the supermarkets that offer some free medications, as we detail in “4 Grocery Store Chains That Offer Free Prescription Drugs.”

 Eight other chains in the supermarket category earned scores below the average.
 Safeway (837 out of 1,000) was the worst of the bunch.

 Mass merchandiser pharmacies

+Updated:

+Publix is also among the supermarkets that offer some free medications, as we detail in “4 Grocery Store Chains That Offer Free Prescription Drugs.”

+Eight other chains in the supermarket category earned scores below the average.
+Safeway (837) was the worst of the bunch.

+Mass merchandiser pharmacies